CAPITOL HILL —

-The top U.S. diplomat for Africa says any military success in Mali will be "fleeting" without a democratic government that responds to the needs of all Malians.
+Carson pledged long-term U.S. support for peace and stability in Mali, saying any military success there will be "fleeting" without a democratic government that responds to the needs of all Malians.